dimanikulin/fva/README.md

 </p>

 ## Description
-&nbsp;&nbsp;&nbsp; FVA Software is a convergent tool set in form of desktop applications to automate the process of importing the multimedia data (photo/audio/video) into the IR multimedia systems like digiKam, Google Photo, Apple Photo, Synology Photo Station, etc. to make the multimedia more searchable.
+&nbsp;&nbsp;&nbsp; FVA Software is a convergent tool set in form of desktop applications to automate the process of importing the [Multimedia Data](./FVADocMD/MULTIMEDIADATA.md) (photo/audio/video) into the [Multimedia IR systems](./FVADocMD/MULTIMEDIAIRSYSTEMS.md) like digiKam, Google Photo, Apple Photo, Synology Photo Station, etc. to make the multimedia more searchable.

 &nbsp;&nbsp;&nbsp; The main functions (basing on user search needs) of FVA Software are:
 * To automate the import (with decreasing the probability of human factor influence on the process of importing new photos into the existing photo album);
-* To make photo albums more searchable (that is driven by IR Multimedia Systems) by enriching the metadata (and improving its consistency) with minimal human involvement.
+* To make photo albums more searchable (that is driven by [Multimedia IR systems](./FVADocMD/MULTIMEDIAIRSYSTEMS.md)) by enriching the metadata (and improving its consistency) with minimal human involvement.

 Despite many steps are automated, still human involvement is required.